 (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice; and

 (l) an understanding of basic concepts in management, business, public policy, and leadership.

 The civil engineering program provides an essential balance of engineering science and design.
 Design content permeates the curriculum, beginning at a fundamental level in the lower division followed by a natural progression to comprehensive design in upper-division courses.
 Fundamental design problems typically have a unique solution and may involve only a few, simple constraints.
 Comprehensive design incorporates a multitude of realistic constraints with a variety of possible outcomes commonly referred to as "open-ended" design.

-Required courses in the program provide proficiency in civil engineering design, beginning in the first year (CIVL 131 Introduction to Civil Engineering Design) and culminating with comprehensive design in the third and fourth years (CIVL 415 Reinforced Concrete Design, CIVL 431 Environmental Engineering, and CIVL 441 Transportation Engineering).
-This ensures a breadth of design experience that is then enhanced and focused in elective courses.
+Required courses in the program provide proficiency in civil engineering design, beginning in the first year (CIVL 140 Transportation Planning, Surveying, and Graphics) progressing to advanced design in the third and fourth years (CIVL 415 Reinforced Concrete Design, CIVL 431 Environmental Engineering, CIVL 441 Transportation Engineering, and CIVL 461 Water Resources Engineering), and culminating with comprehensive design in the capstone (e.g., CIVL 561C Hydrology and Open Channel Hydraulics Capstone).
+This ensures a breadth of design experience that is further enhanced and focused in elective courses.